jaysampath/Filter-IT-Android-Application/README.md

 # Filter-IT-Android-Application
 Filter IT is a Basic Editing App where user can apply various filters for his images from gallery.
 This app has a splash screen.
-User can adjust amount filter to images dynamically and store them in a new directory after editing.
+User can adjust amount filter to images dynamically and save them to his Gallery.

 android specification{